Creating New Workflows¶

 Class-based workflows must follow Simmate naming conventions to work properly.

-1. add the @workflow decorator
+- add the

 For example:

-from simmate.engine import workflow
+from simmate.workflows import workflow

 @workflow